nikhilmopidevi/nikhilmopidevi.github.io/_posts/2017-10-22-HTTPS for WebSockets App on AWS.markdown

 So, how do we check if the request is made over **HTTP?**

-One solution is to enable [Proxy Protocol], but this requires more configuration.
+One solution is to [enable Proxy Protocol], but this requires more configuration.

-Another workaround which I found from [this](https://stackoverflow.com/a/33530080/2924577) StackOverflow answer solves the problem in a much simpler way.
+Another workaround which I found from this [StackOverflow answer](https://stackoverflow.com/a/33530080/2924577){:target="_blank"} solves the problem in a much simpler way.
 So, let's implement it.

 Modify **Load Balancer Protocol** and **Instance Protocol** from **TCP** to **HTTP**.
 Now, the Listeners tab should look like this: